The Incredible Hulk (film): Editing

 Seventy minutes of footage, mostly dealing with the origin, were not included in the final cut.
-Much of this back-story was unscripted and the filmmakers were never sure of including it in the final cut, and had considered releasing some of these clips on the internet.
+Much of this backstory was unscripted, and the filmmakers were never sure of including it in the final cut, and had considered releasing some of these clips on the internet.
 Editor Kyle Cooper, creator of the Marvel logo (with the flipping pages) and the montage detailing Iron Man's biography in that film, edited together much of this footage into the opening credits.
-Leterrier explained a negative test screening, where flashbacks were placed across the film that the audience found too similar to Hulk, had resulted in compressing these to the film's start.
+Leterrier explained that a negative test screening, where flashbacks were placed across the film that the audience found too similar to Hulk, had resulted in compressing these to the film's start.
 This replaced the original opening, where Banner comes to the Arctic to commit suicide.
-When the scene ends, in an instant the frozen body of Captain America is partially seen in the ice.
+When the scene ends, the frozen body of Captain America is partially seen in the ice for a moment.
 Leterrier said he did not want this scene to be lost amid the opening montage.
-Associate producer Stephen Broussard opined that the scene really worked, but given the test audience's dislike for such an opening, the filmmakers decided to move on from the planned opening and instead open the film with Bruce Banner living in Brazil after a recap telling his origin story.
+Associate producer Stephen Broussard opined that the scene worked, but the test audience reaction led the filmmakers to open with Bruce Banner living in Brazil after recapping his origin story.

 Norton and Leterrier disputed with the producers over the final running time: they wanted it to be near 135 minutes, while the producers wanted the film to be under two hours.
 This was made public, and rumors spread that Norton "made it clear he won't cooperate with publicity plans if he's not happy with the final product".
 Norton dismissed this: "Our healthy process [of collaboration], which is and should be a private matter, was misrepresented publicly as a 'dispute', seized on by people looking for a good story, and has been distorted to such a degree that it risks distracting from the film itself, which Marvel, Universal and I refuse to let happen.
 It has always been my firm conviction that films should speak for themselves and that knowing too much about how they are made diminishes the magic of watching them."